soverenio/docs/docs/integration/webhook.md

 ![Properly working webhook](../../img/integration/webhook-connected.png "Properly working webhook")

-If Soveren cannot send succesful messages to the webhook endpoint for some time (longer than 15 minutes), then the status will turn into disconnected:
+If Soveren cannot send succesful messages to the webhook endpoint for some time (longer than 15 minutes), then the status will turn into failed:

 ![Disconnected webhook](../../img/integration/webhook-disconnected.png "Disconnected webhook")